tensorflow/tfjs-website/docs/guide/save_load.md

 -  Topology: This is a file describing the architecture of a model (i.e. what operations it uses).
 It contains references to the models's weights which are stored externally.

--  Weights: These are binaray files that store the weights of a given model in an efficient format.
+-  Weights: These are binary files that store the weights of a given model in an efficient format.
 They are generally stored in the same folder as the topology.

 Let's take a look at what the code for saving a model looks like